Ikuze/jenkins-dynamic-inventory/README.md

 > **enable_plugins = jenkins**

-Instead of changing your ansible configuration and copying the plugin in your ansible inventory plugin directory, you can run your command like that
+Instead of changing your ansible configuration and copying the plugin in your ansible's inventory plugin directory, you can run your command like that:

 ```